Our Top Free Resource

 You can give real estate to Big Life in the following ways:

 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
-This deduction lets you reduce the cost of making the gift and frees up cash that otherwise would have been used to pay taxes.
+This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to Big Life, you also eliminate capital gains tax on its appreciation.
-Furthermore, the transfer is not subject to gift tax, and the gift reduces your future taxable estate.

-A gift of real estate through your will or living trust allows you the flexibility to change your mind, as well as the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one or two sentences, you can ensure that your support for Big Life continues after your lifetime.
+A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
+In as little as one sentence, you can ensure that your support for Big Life continues after your lifetime.